syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Template-Markers.md

 position:</span>position<br/><br/>Ex:<br/><br/>%Reports.Image;position:middle-center<br/><br/>(or)<br/><br/>%Reports.Image;position:right <br/><br/></td><td>
 Image is positioned (top-left, top-center, etc.,) within the cell.<br/><br/></td></tr>
 </table>
 In the following example, a marker is added for merging images.
-Like a simple template marker, data source and property name is specified (%Reports.Image;) for image also.
+Data source and property name is specified (%Reports.Image;) for image also.

 ![](Working-with-Template-Markers_images/Working-with-Template_Markers_img5.jpeg)

 __Marker__ __added__ __for__ __merging__ __images__

-N> Image can be used in array, DataTable and Business objects.
+N> Image can be used in array, DataTable, and Business objects.

-Different positions of image are maintained internally in ImageVerticalPosition and ImageHorizontalPosition enumerators.
-To know more about this, please refer **ImageVerticalPosition** and **ImageHorizontalPosition** enumerators respectively in API section.
+Different positions of the image are maintained internally in the ImageVerticalPosition and ImageHorizontalPosition enumerators.
+To learn more about this, refer to the **ImageVerticalPosition** and **ImageHorizontalPosition** enumerators respectively in API section.

-The output screens of all the image insertion options along with its input templates are as follows.
+The output of all the image insertion options with input templates are as follows.

 **Default** **image** **input** **and** **output**

-Input Template
+Input template

 ![](Working-with-Template-Markers_images/Working-with-Template_Markers_img6.jpeg)

-Generated Output
+Generated output

 ![](Working-with-Template-Markers_images/Working-with-Template_Markers_img7.jpeg)

 **Image** **with** **FitToCell** **attribute**

-Input Template
+Input template

 ![](Working-with-Template-Markers_images/Working-with-Template_Markers_img8.jpeg)

-Generated Output
+Generated output

 ![](Working-with-Template-Markers_images/Working-with-Template_Markers_img9.jpeg)

 **Image** **with** **Size**

-Input Template
+Input template

 ![](Working-with-Template-Markers_images/Working-with-Template_Markers_img10.jpeg)

-Generated Output
+Generated output

 ![](Working-with-Template-Markers_images/Working-with-Template_Markers_img11.jpeg)

 **Image** **with** **Position**

-Input Template
+Input template

 ![](Working-with-Template-Markers_images/Working-with-Template_Markers_img12.jpeg)

-Generated Output
+Generated output

 ![](Working-with-Template-Markers_images/Working-with-Template_Markers_img13.jpeg)

 **Image** **with** **position** **and** **size**

-Input Template
+Input template

 ![](Working-with-Template-Markers_images/Working-with-Template_Markers_img14.jpeg)

-Generated Output
+Generated output

 ![](Working-with-Template-Markers_images/Working-with-Template_Markers_img15.jpeg)

-You can also refer [Template based data filling using Template Markers](/file-formats/xlsio/getting-started#template-based-data-filling-using-template-markers) section in [Getting Started](/file-formats/xlsio/getting-started) for the sample regarding template marker with images.
+You can also refer to the [Template based data filling using Template Markers](/file-formats/xlsio/getting-started#template-based-data-filling-using-template-markers) section in [Getting Started](/file-formats/xlsio/getting-started) for the sample regarding template marker with images.

-## Template Marker with Conditional Formatting
+## Template marker with conditional formatting

 You can create or apply conditional format to the template marker range.

-Here is the screen shot of input template which has a template marker.
+The following screenshot represents the input template, which has a template marker.

 ![](Working-with-Template-Markers_images/Working-with-Template_Markers_img16.jpeg)